danburzo/selery/README.md

 let tree = parse('div > span:nth-child(3)');
 ```

+Available options:

+- _recursive_ (Boolean | Array) — whether to recursively parse the argument to some pseudo-classes and pseudo-elements.
+The default value is `true`.
+Pass in an array to add to the set of pseudo-things to recursively parse, beyond the default `[':is', ':where', ':not', '::slotted']`.

 ### DOM API shims

 Shims for selector-accepting DOM methods using simpler DOM primitives.